bw-sleeptracker/back-end/README.md

 ### admin/users
 #### GET
 * Requires an admin user to be logged in
-* Returns a JSON object containing all users information
+* Returns an array containing all users information
 ```js
 {
     "id": "c0137caf-69db-4040-8fef-7490ff829d45",